smorello87/intro-to-omeka/sections/addanitem.md

 ## Add a PDF File

 Let’s now try with a PDF document.
-Click [here](2.pdf) and download on your desktop this advertisement for Altman & Co. ran by The Sun in the spring of 1918.
+Click [here](2.pdf) and download on your desktop this advertisement for B. Altman & Co. ran by The Sun in the spring of 1918.

 We are going to follow the same steps as we did for the photograph of the Altman building.